-I first thought that maybe it was a Mexico thing, some odd legislation or something – so I switched on my VPN and made my laptop believe it was in Spain, my country of residence.
+I first thought that maybe it was a Mexico thing, some odd legislation or something, so I switched on my VPN and made my laptop believe it was in Spain, my country of residence.
 The same message appeared at the top of the screen.

 “We’ve determined your location to be in Spain.
 We are not licensed to provide booking services for this listing.”
-I shrugged, and tried a few others.
+I shrugged and tried a few others.
 Maybe the UK?
 Same result.
 What about Canada?
 Canadians supposedly love Cuba.
 No dice.

 As it turns out, only US-nationals are allowed to book Cuban properties through Airbnb.
-US legislation, as it currently stands, forbids any American business from encouraging non-US travel to Cuba – and until the law changes, nothing can be done about it.
+US legislation, as it currently stands, forbids any American business from encouraging non-US travel to Cuba, and until the law changes, nothing can be done about it.

 Airbnb, right now, is only allowed to offer its Cuba listings to US nationals allowed by law to travel to the island.
-This includes citizens engaged in 12 specific activities, such as professional research, journalism or athletic events, and Airbnb asks for proof of such activity when booking.
+This includes citizens engaged in 12 specific activities such as professional research, journalism, or athletic events, and Airbnb asks for proof of such activity when booking.

 For everyone else, Airbnb’s hands are tied.
 I recently checked the website again, and the wretched message no longer appears at the top of the page.
 Instead, when a computer with a non-US IP address clicks on “Request,” Airbnb directs them to a 404 page: “Oops!
 We can’t seem to find the page you’re looking for.”
 Tough luck.

-First option burned, let’s move on.
+First option burned, time to move on.

 The Roundabout Way